 Polyphenols found in Green Tea are powerful antioxidants and beneficial in aiding hormone balance.
 One study found that frequent consumption of green tea reduced urinary concentration of estrogen thus, reducing the risk of developing breast cancer.

 Herbal supplements to get rid of excess estrogens such as milk thistle, ginseng, turmeric, and ginger are also known to promote liver function and cleansing.

 Dandelion is recommended as a herb to reduce estrogen in females.
 It does not directly limit the production of estrogen, but it works by supporting the liver to break down and flush out estrogen and progesterone byproducts.

 Additionally, Vitamin B-6 and Magnesium have been shown to help balance hormone functionality and improve symptoms of PMS.

 Probiotics help support a healthy gut microbiome and promote the flushing of estrogen from the body.

 Detox Remedy is a natural stress and cleanse support supplement.
 GinSen’s detox supplement is formulated to support your body’s natural detoxification process, eliminating toxins and heat accumulated in the body.

 6. Reduce body fat

 Maintaining a healthy weight is a critical factor for good health.
 Studies have shown that obesity is a risk factor for developing postmenopausal breast cancer.
 Reducing body fat can help reduce the production of estrogen, therefore reducing the risk of breast cancer.
-Exercise lowers estrogen levels so, not only is it an effective way to reduce body fat, but it also aids in flushing out excess estrogen.
+Exercise can lower estrogen levels so, not only is it an effective way to reduce body fat, but it also aids in flushing out excess estrogen.